solatis/leonmergen/_posts/2015-05-30-on-anonymous-networking-in-haskell-announcing-tor-and-i2p-for-haskell.markdown

 hidden service descriptor: Base32String "6MQF77PTMIV3BL6S"
 {% endhighlight %}

-This means our webserver will be available at http://6MQF77PTMIV3BL6S.ONION/.
-When we connect to this address using our Tor Browser, we see a webpage and our python server servicing requests:

 {% highlight sh %}
 127.0.0.1 - - [01/Jun/2015 10:15:07] "GET / HTTP/1.1" 200 -